slegras/EBAI2017/hands-on/hands-on.md

 *"All genome-wide data from this publication have been deposited in NCBI’s Gene Expression Omnibus (**GSE41195**)."*
 We will thus use the **GSE41195** identifier to retrieve the dataset from the **NCBI GEO** (Gene Expression Omnibus) database.

 NGS datasets are (usually) made freely accessible for other scientists, by depositing these datasets into specialized databanks.
-[Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra) located in USA hosted by NCBI, and its european equivalent [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) located in England hosted by EBI both contains **raw reads**.
+[Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra) located in USA hosted by NCBI, and its European equivalent [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) located in England hosted by EBI both contains **raw reads**.

 Functional genomic datasets (transcriptomics, genome-wide binding such as ChIP-seq,...) are deposited in the databases [Gene Expression Omnibus (GEO)](http://www.ncbi.nlm.nih.gov/geo/) or its European equivalent [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/).